 |

-In general, English was the language to converse in shops and restaurants, but
+In general, English was the language of conversation in shops and restaurants, but our three guides spoke German, the classical lingua franca of the bygone Danube Monarchy.
+I was moved.

 |